AcquiredSupport/Acquired-SDK-IOS/README.md

 ### Integrate With Your Server

-The HPP Manager requires some Hpp settings which you can get it on acquired dashboard(server side).
+The HPP Manager requires some Hpp settings which you can get it on acquired dashboard (server side).

 1) **Company ID**: utilizing one of the Acquired HPP server SDKs; Company Id is necessary to create an instance of HppSetting which is required for HPPManager.

 2) **Company MID ID**: Using this value that SDK will choose the default template that has been uploaded through the Acquired Dashboard

-3) **Hash Code**: This parameter is used to encode the requests of HPP, a new hash will be generated , server side will check the validity of the hash and decode the response.
+3) **Hash Code**: This parameter is used to encode the requests of HPP, a new hash will be generated, server side will check the validity of the hash and decode the response.

 ```
 let hppSetting = HppSetting(companyId:211,  companyMidId:1229,  companyHash:""hashcode")